ADHD Counseling & Coaching for College Students

 Worried how your son or daughter is going to function in college without you?

 The transition from high school to college can be difficult for any teenager, but students with ADHD are often ill prepared and are less likely to graduate.
-However, research has shown that students who received coaching were more likely to persist in college and had significantly better retention and graduation rates than those who did not receive coaching.
 In high school, 80% of the learning takes place at school and 20% at home.
 In college that paradigm flips where only 20% of the work is covered in class and students are expected to do most of the work outside of class, independently.
 In addition, most classes don't meet every day, so college days are full of unscheduled and unstructured time).
 Add to the equation more long-term assignments and no parents to help keep them on track.
 It's no wonder that students with ADHD often have a difficult transition from high school to college and are less likely to graduate.
+However, research has shown that students who received counseling and coaching were more likely to persist in college and had significantly better retention and graduation rates than those who did not.